 This catchy song was composed by Noddy Holder and Jim Lea thus establishing a successful writing team that began a run of hit singles for Slade - including an incredible six Number Ones by the end of 1973 thus making the group the most successful in Britain at that time since the Beatles.
 Note: the mis-spelling of song titles reflecting a "Black Country" accent was to become a trade-mark for Slade during their most successful chart period.

 Slade hits that topped the U.K. chart were; Coz I Luv You, Take Me Bak 'Ome, Mama Weer All Crazee Now, Cum On Feel The Noize, Squeeze Me Pleeze Me, and Merry Xmas Everybody.
 Their other top ten singles during that time were; Look Wot You Dun, Gudbuy T'Jane, My Friend Stan, Everyday, Bangin' Man and Far Far Away.

-Slade would enjoy international success until the late 1970s and the advent of the punk rock era but would make a comeback in the 1980s culminating with their hit records My Oh My and Run Run Away in 1984 becoming worldwide hits.
-Even today, well known artists continue to record versions of their songs and the Slade classic hit Merry XMas Everybody still remains a seasonal favourite.
+Despite not making a big impact in the USA in terms of record sales, Slade would enjoy international success elsewhere until falling from fashion in the late 1970s.
+Following a surprise performance at the 1980 Reading Festival, they made a respectable comeback culminating with their records 'My Oh My' and 'Run Run Away' becoming worldwide hits in the mid 1980s.
+Even today, well known artists continue to record versions of their songs and the Slade classic hit 'Merry Xmas Everybody' still remains a well-played seasonal favourite.